 with Danielle McCann

-This is a DIY workshop on how to make your own soy wax candles by measuring out your choice of fragrance, hand pouring all natural soy wax and designing your own label.
+This is a DIY workshop on how to make your own soy wax candles by measuring out your choice of fragrance, hand pouring all natural soy wax using a spring tea cup as your holder.

 All supplies for this class will be provided.
 Cocktails are not provided, but we invite you to bring a cocktail or beverage of your choice to enjoy during the session.